POST /v1/payouts is idempotent. Retry the same logical request as many

 Searchable via GET /v1/payouts?external_id=... | No | Yes |

-external_id (and skip the header), you still get full
+If you only ever set external_id (and skip the header), you still get full

 idempotency.
 The header exists for cases where you want to retry the same